schmidtwmark/qnd/presentations/day12.md

 - Create a new variable `guessCount`
 - Increment it each time the user guesses
-- Print the number of guesses at the end
+- console.write the number of guesses at the end

 ---